 Most employers are required by law to carry some form of workers’ compensation insurance for their employees.
 You are immediately entered into the program once you start working there as an employee with benefits.
-You may be wondering what injuries are covered under workers’ comp.
+You may be wondering what injuries are covered under workers’ compensation.
 In this article, we will explain the injuries and illnesses you can receive compensation for.

 Workers’ Comp in a Nutshell